 Act on recommendations from teams.

-Define objectives, roles, and responsibilities of teams.
+Define objectives, roles and responsibilities of teams.

 Develop team decision making protocols.

 Elevate unresolved issues to members with jurisdictional authority.

 Administrative Support Team: For the purposes of managing administrative activities associated with office operations where agencies are physically co-located, decisions will be made by the designated representatives of any agencies physically co-located within the office.